 3. You Need Brand Awareness

 When you hire an outside company to prospect, they are 100% focused on reaching out to new targets who likely haven’t heard of you.
 Every conversation, voicemail and email they leave is a branded touchpoint.
 If you have sales reps who are prospecting AND selling, the number of outreaches will be reduced, simply due to their need to work active deals to generate revenue.
-Outsourcing that outreach means your message will be delivered hundreds of times each week and build awareness of your company and your value proposition.
+Outsourcing that outreach means your message will be delivered hundreds of times each week, building awareness of your company and your value proposition.

-4. Your Pipeline Gap is Critical
+4. Consistency is Critical

-The other advantage is continuity of execution.
+SDRs leaving a role isn’t the only challenge.
 Vacations, sick days and personal time dramatically impact outbound sales activities.
 When you outsource, the company is responsible for covering those absences within the team and ensuring someone is always working on your behalf.

 When You Shouldn’t Outsource

-1. You’re an Entrepreneur with Few Employees
+1. You’re a Start-Up with Few Internal Resources

 Starting a business can be a hectic time and you will be wearing many hats.
 If you outsource sales prospecting and can’t keep up with the meetings they set for you, it’s worse than having no meetings at all.
 It IS possible to have too much of a good thing!
 Missed meetings, arriving unprepared for calls or being unable to deliver on promises does more to hurt your reputation than build revenue.
 Be honest with yourself about what you can handle.
 It may make more sense to have one or two internal reps prospecting and developing sales at a pace you can comfortably accommodate.

 (It would be irresponsible not to mention how many start-ups receive funding and rely heavily on outsourced prospecting in order to ramp quickly.
 Investment firms tend to push for a quick ROI, one that may be challenging to create when building an internal team.)